bzupan/neo4j-mqtt-client/README.md

 # Generate AES-CBC Encryption Key (key) and Initialization Vector (IV)
 The Neo4j MQTT broker client offers support for AES-CBC payload encryption, ensuring secure data transmission.
 To enable this encryption, AES-CBC key and initialization vector (IV) in base64 encoded format are required.

 The utility function, generateAesCbcKeyIv, has been designed specifically for this purpose.
 Upon invocation, this function generates the necessary AES-CBC key and IV, ensuring secure symmetric encryption.
-Please see examples of decripting and encripting MQTT payloads using provided keys.
+Please see examples of decrypting and encrypting MQTT payloads using provided keys.

 Cypher query
 ```cypher